pragnakalp/dialogflow-webhook-response-libary-in-python/README.md

 **Supported Platforms** - Actions on Google, Facebook Messenger and Telegram

+**Update** - We have published a tutorial to create a basic webhook in Python + Django  [Dialogflow Tutorial: Create Fulfillment Webhook Using Python + Django](https://www.pragnakalp.com/dialogflow-tutorial-create-fulfillment-webhook-using-python-django/) which will be useful to setup this library in Python + Django.
+We have also published a new [repo to showcase examples of creating different responses using this library](https://github.com/pragnakalp/dialogflow-response-library-implementation-python-django).

 ## How to use
 To get started just import all the functions from the library using the following statement